actuino/arm-music-server/README.md

 A music server stack with Docker on ARM
 WIP, don't use yet.

+Based upon armhf/alpine to reduce the images sizes.

+Inspired by https://github.com/VITIMan/docker-music-stack and @alexellisuk

+The goal is to build a connected music box on a cheap Orange Pi zero, with the help of Docker.

 ## Applications used in the stack

 - [mpd](http://mpd.wikia.com/wiki/Music_Player_Daemon_Wiki)